artmaks/sort-algorithms/README.md

 - Worst-case space complexity =	**О(n)** total, **O(1)** auxiliary

 Implementation with a flag for detecting swapping more faster than selection sort in many cases.

+### Insertion Sort

+Insertion sort is a sorting algorithm in which the elements are transferred one at a time to the right position.
+In other words, an insertion sort helps in building the final sorted list, one item at a time, with the movement of higher-ranked elements.
+An insertion sort has the benefits of simplicity and low overhead.

+Insertion sort is a simple sorting algorithm that works the way we sort playing cards in our hands.

+- Worst-case performance	**О(n^2)** comparisons, swaps
+- Best-case performance	**O(n)** comparisons, **O(1)** swaps
+- Average performance	**О(n^2)** comparisons, swaps
+- Worst-case space complexity	**О(n)** total, **O(1)** auxiliary

+Advantages:
+ - More efficient in practice than most other simple quadratic (i.e., O(n^2)) algorithms such as selection sort or bubble sort